Gateway to upper Ribblesdale, on the edge of the Yorkshire Dales National Park, a place of lovely scenery and rich wildlife habitats.

 From Settle station you can take a trip on one of the world's greatest train journeys.
 Magnificent steam engines still pull historic carriages across this 72 mile route, through some of the most beautiful countryside in the Yorkshire dales.
 Travelling through the three peaks, over the Ribblehead viaduct, then plunging into the long tunnel at Blea Moor, and on through to the highest mainline station in England at Dent.
 Following which, the line passes through the rolling hills of the beautiful Eden Valley to the borders of Carlisle.
 A great family day out.

-Regular scheduled service, part of the National Rail Network, for details see Website
+Regular scheduled service, part of the

 At Scaleber (about 2 miles east of Settle on High Hill Lane), Stockdale Beck cascades down a steep little wooded ravine to form a foaming white torrent of water.
 A footpath leads from a stile on the right-hand side, just before the bridge.
 The waterfall is about 50 metres down the path.